gjreda/gregreda.com/content/blog/2020/static-sites-with-github-actions.md

 ## Setup

-If you've already set up Travis CI to deploy your static site to S3, switching to Github Actions won't be very difficult.
+If you've already set up Travis CI to deploy your site to S3, switching to Github Actions won't be very difficult.

 Actions are defined in YAML and need to live at a path of `.github/workflows` within your repo.
 We'll name ours `deploy.yml`, so its path will be `.github/workflows/deploy.yml`.